If you are bringing your class to us

 Please do not send your child in a mask, or ask us to make sure they wear one:

-- masks do not protect the wearer from infection; their only use is to protect others from infection by the wearer.
-If your child needs a mask for this reason you should keep them at home.
+- while there is some evidence that masks protect the wearer from infection; their main use is to protect others from infection by the wearer.
+If a child in your class needs a mask for this reason they should stay at home.

-- wearing a mask can give your child a false sense of security, and encourage risky behaviour, such as skipping hand washing or touching their face or other children
+- wearing a mask can give a child a false sense of security, and encourage risky behaviour, such as skipping hand washing or touching their face or other children

 - the potential psychological impact of wearing a mask (or seeing one worn) in terms of building anxiety and feeling you are in a dangerous place is the opposite of what we want to achieve